 Celebrating 31 years of independent publishing, Lynne Rienner Publishers is known for its cutting-edge, high-quality scholarly books, textbooks, and journals in politics, the social sciences, and the humanities.

-►E-BOOKS: If you don't see an e-edition available, please tell us and we'll create it for you!
+►E-BOOKS: If you don't see the e-edition you are looking for, please tell us and we'll create it for you!

 NEWS AND NOTES